GabrielePicco/CryptoBuzz/_posts/61f5bcc1bf9055ce51b407c5/2022-01-29-Cryptocom-says--billion-people-will-invest-in-Cryptocurrencies-by-the-end-of--This-year-is-going-to-be-the-first-year-where-you-cannot-say-cryptocurrency-is-not-mainstream-anymore.md

 ---
 layout: post
-title:  "Crypto.com says 1 billion people will invest in Cryptocurrencies by the end of 2022. \"This year is going to be the first year where you cannot say cryptocurrency is not mainstream anymore\"."
+title:  "Crypto.com says 1 billion people will invest in Cryptocurrencies by the end of 2022.
+This year is going to be the first year where you cannot say cryptocurrency is not mainstream anymore."
 description: "Weakness in the cryptocurrency market is offering a sober outlook at bullish forecasts."
 date: "2022-01-29 22:17:08"
 categories: ['assets', 'end', 'trakulhoon']